 Causes of Vertigo-associated disorders

-- Peripheral vertigo: The problem is due to the part of the inner ear that controls balance.
+Peripheral vertigo is due to a problem in the part of the inner ear that controls balance.
 These areas are called the vestibular labyrinth or semicircular canals.
-The problem may also involve the vestibular nerve, which connects the inner ear to the brainstem.
+The problem may also involve the vestibular nerve, which connects the inner ear to the brain stem.

 Peripheral vertigo may be caused by: